Relocation Checklist: How To Move To Another State

 Relocating can be very difficult, even if you’re moving for a great opportunity.
 And if you’re struggling with a lot of debt or have poor credit, buying a new home may not be the best option right off the bat.

-If you find yourself in this situation, there are a few different options you can think about.
-You can consider renting a home in your new location for a while.
+If you find yourself in this situation, a few options are worth thinking about.
+For one, you can consider renting a home in your new location for a while.

 Renting will give you time to build up your credit and pay down any outstanding debt until you’re ready to buy a home.
 You might also consider discussing your situation with your employer.
-This can feel uncomfortable at first, but they likely have resources available to help you.
+This can feel uncomfortable at first, but your employer likely has resources available to help you.

 Even if you’re in a good financial situation, moving to a new location can be stressful.
 Before you move, focus on making connections in your new city.
-It’s amazing how often a close friend or family member ends up knowing someone in your new location.
+A close friend or family member might know someone in your new location.
 You can also join social media groups to start building connections ahead of the move.

-And children can take moving especially hard, so you should have a plan for how you’ll help them.
+Children can take moving especially hard, so it’s best to have a plan for how you’ll help them.
 According to the National Institute of Health, relocating is one of the most stressful events you can go through.